 \subsection{Geometry Area Matching}

-Although the SAM is effective in most cases, it tends to overlook local details in images, which can result in \textit{semantic ambiguity} when multiple instances are present in the image pair.
-Especially when their semantic surroundings are similar, SAM may obtain doubtful areas and incorrect area matches.
-Fortunately, area matches, similar to point matches, are inherently constrained by epipolar geometry, which can be utilized to resolve semantic ambiguity.
-Hence, based on the formulated geometry consistency in Sec. \ref{sec_form}, we propose \textit{Geometry Area Matching} (GAM) to refine the results of SAM and fulfill the A2PM framework. {GAM incorporates a Predictor (GP, Sec.~\ref{sec:GP}) to identify true matches in doubtful areas, a Rejector (GR, Sec.~\ref{sec:GR}) to eliminate false and inferior area matches and a Global Match Collection module (GMC, Sec.~\ref{sec:GMC}) to achieve uniformly distributed point matches.}
+Although the SAM is effective in most cases, it tends to overlook local details in images, potentially leading to \textit{semantic ambiguity} when multiple instances are present in the image pair.
+Especially when semantic surroundings of instances are also similar, SAM may obtain doubtful areas and incorrect area matches.
+Fortunately, area matches, similar to point matches, are inherently constrained by epipolar geometry, which can be utilized to resolve the semantic ambiguity.
+Hence, based on the formulated geometry consistency in Sec.~\ref{sec_form}, we propose \textit{Geometry Area Matching} (GAM) to refine the results of SAM and fulfill the A2PM framework. {GAM incorporates a Predictor (GP, Sec.~\ref{sec:GP}) to identify true matches in doubtful areas, a Rejector (GR, Sec.~\ref{sec:GR}) to eliminate inferior area matches and a Global Match Collection module (GMC, Sec.~\ref{sec:GMC}) to achieve uniformly distributed matches.}